actionhero/actionhero-tutorial/README.md

 In the steps above, we created a `users.authenticate` method, but didn't use it anywhere.
 There are actions which should be protected (like adding a post, or deleting a user), but we need to safeguard them somehow.

-In ActionHero, we know that we will wrap any use of our initializers' methods by users in `actions`, so we can create a middleware which we can apply to these `actions`.
+In Actionhero, we know that we will wrap any use of our initializers' methods by users in `actions`, so we can create a middleware which we can apply to these `actions`.

 Let's create a new initializer for this:

 - `npx actionhero generate initializer --name=middleware`

-There are arrays of functions in ActionHero which will be run before and after every action.
+There are arrays of functions in Actionhero which will be run before and after every action.
 Here, we only need a check before to see if an action should be run.
 You have access to the action itself, along with the connection.

 The middleware we created allows us to simply append `action.authenticated = true` to the action definition, and the middleware will be invoked.